Telling Speculative Stories to Help Humans Imagine the Harms of Healthcare AI: Experiments

 \textbf{LLM-as-a-Judge Evaluation.} As shown in Table~\ref{tab:story_win_by_type_updated}, our Storytelling method consistently outperforms all baselines across every metric.
 When combined with the Gemma model, it achieves win rates of 89.45\% for creativity, 92.15\% for coherence, 92.75\% for engagement, 85.65\% for relevance, and 96.05\% for likelihood, yielding an overall average of 91.21\%.
 In contrast, the baseline Gemma records 72.76\%, and Llama3 reaches 69.71\%, indicating gains of roughly +15–25 points across dimensions.
 We use GPT-4o as the evaluator with the temperature set to 0.1 to ensure deterministic and consistent judgments across comparisons.
 Comparing models, baseline Gemma slightly outperforms Llama3 in most metrics, but under the Storytelling framework, Llama3 nearly closes the gap with an overall score of 89.24\%.
 Interestingly, Llama3 surpasses Gemma in coherence (94.75 vs. 92.15) and performs equally well in relevance (85.65), suggesting that Llama3 shows stronger structural reasoning and coherence, while Gemma excels in narrative creativity and expressiveness.
 Overall, these results demonstrate that integrating world and role-based modeling enables models to reason about events, sustain coherent narratives, and produce stories that are both imaginative and believable.
+For robustness, we report results from two additional LLM-as-a-judge models in the appendix~\ref{app:additional_judges}.